aryanrajtrangham/Courses_from_priyanshu/Docker.md

 - The major difference between a container and an imge is the top writable layer.
 - All writes to the container that add new or modify existing data are stored in this writable layer.

-## Docker cli

-- Docker cli can be used to manage vaious aspects related to Docker Images which includes building, removing, saving, tagging and others.

 ## Docker Images

 - A docker image contains lots of imformation, some of these include: